Radio Facts

-Deputy Suspended After Nude Photos Of Fellow Female Deputy Found on Work Phone
+Deputy Suspended After Nude Photos of Female Colleague Found

 A Texas deputy was suspended from his job after nude pictures of a fellow female deputy were allegedly found on his assigned county phone.